 Why is it relative?
 Well, because there’s a lot of research involved and it depends on how familiar your translator is with the topic.
 Sometimes, I myself felt surprised about how fast I could go.
 Other times, I’ve had to work on what seemed to be simple phrases for a whole afternoon.

 Classic!
 People tend to think that a translator speaks 4+ languages.
 Actually, most professional translators can speak fluently 2 or 3 languages.
 In any case, it’s not the number of languages that should sound appealing but the quality of their translations.

 - Will you maintain the format of my text?

 As long as your files are editable, you shouldn’t have to worry about the format of your text.
 Most translators work with specific software or online tools that allow them to focus only on the text without having to “touch” any part of the format.

 - Will you handle the proofreading?

-I’ve been asked this question from most of my clients.
+I’ve been asked this question by most of my clients.
 My answer is usually YES.
-I often work together with some other colleague to deliver a high-quality translation that has already been proofread.
+I often work together with other colleagues to deliver a high-quality translation that has already been proofread.
 However, I do know some other translators who prefer to focus mainly on the translation process and would rather let someone else deal with the proofreading.